zac717/phase_4_group_project/README.md

 - id: The unique identifier for the book club.
 - name: The name of the book club.

-The response body is an array representing the details, with those properties.

 ### GET /bookclubs/:id

 This endpoint retrieves a single book club, identified by the id parameter in the URL.
 The response body is an object representing the book club, with the same properties as the objects returned by the /bookclubs endpoint.

-The response body is an object representing the details, with those properties.

 ### PUT /bookclubs/:id